YLchen22/Read-paper-prompt/README.md

 I will put some prompts that I frequently use for briefly reading new papers with AI assistant.

-Assistants I personally use:
+Assistants that I personally use:
-Kimi (Chinese)
+- Kimi (Chinese)
-GPT
+- GPT